nlebeck/savegame-sync/README.md

 ## Repository organization
 SavegameSync is a Visual Studio solution directory.
-The subdirectory SavegameSyncWPF holds the version of the app that I'm currently working on, while the SavegameSync subdirectory holds the UWP version of the app that I started on but abandoned due to difficulties fixing dependency issues between UWP and the Google Drive NuGet package.
+The subdirectory SavegameSync holds the version of the app that I'm currently working on, while the SavegameSyncUWP subdirectory holds the UWP version of the app that I started on but abandoned due to difficulties fixing dependency issues between UWP and the Google Drive NuGet package.